Bruce Brubaker: Background

-Brubaker was born in Des Moines, Iowa, in the United States and educated at the Juilliard School where his primary teacher was pianist Jacob Lateiner.
+Brubaker was born in Des Moines, Iowa, and educated at the Juilliard School, where his primary teacher was pianist Jacob Lateiner.
 At Juilliard, he also studied with Milton Babbitt and Felix Galimir, and with Louis Krasner at Tanglewood.
-As a concert pianist, he has appeared performing Mozart with the Los Angeles Philharmonic at the Hollywood Bowl, Haydn's music at the Wigmore Hall, Alvin Curran's music at Kings Place in London, Messiaen's music and Philip Glass's music at New York City's (Le) Poisson Rouge nightclub, Brahms's music at Leipzig's Gewandhaus, and extemporizing simultaneous performances with his former student Francesco Tristano and jazz legend Ran Blake.
+As a concert pianist, he has appeared performing Mozart with the Los Angeles Philharmonic at the Hollywood Bowl, Haydn at the Wigmore Hall, Alvin Curran at Kings Place in London, Messiaen and Philip Glass at New York City's (Le) Poisson Rouge nightclub, Brahms at Leipzig's Gewandhaus, and extemporizing simultaneous performances with his former student Francesco Tristano and jazz legend Ran Blake.

-He received a fellowship grant from the National Endowment from the Arts, and was named Young Musician of the Year by Musical America.
+He received a fellowship grant from the National Endowment for the Arts, and was named Young Musician of the Year by Musical America.
 Brubaker was a National Merit Scholar.
-He has performed at New York's Zankel Hall, Antwerp's Queen Elizabeth Hall, the Tanglewood Festival, and the Sónar festival in Barcelona.
-Brubaker's blog PianoMorphosis appears at ArtsJournal.com.
+He has performed at New York's Zankel Hall, Antwerp's Queen Elizabeth Hall, the Gaîté lyrique in Paris, the Tanglewood Festival, and the Sónar festival in Barcelona.

 Recording

 Brubaker's solo piano recordings survey a range of American music by Philip Glass, John Adams, Alvin Curran, William Duckworth, Meredith Monk, Nico Muhly, and John Cage.
 Brubaker has premiered piano music by Cage, Mark-Anthony Turnage, Nico Muhly, and Daron Hagen.
 He has collaborated with Meredith Monk.
 In 2012, Brubaker, together with Ursula Oppens, recorded Monk's piano music.
 His album Codex includes multiple readings of Terry Riley's Keyboard Study No. 2 and Renaissance keyboard pieces from the Codex Faenza.
+Brubaker's album with Max Cooper, Glassforms, is based on live performances at Cité de la musique in Paris that combined piano music by Glass, improvisation, and electronic sounds produced using a randomizing algorithm controlled by MIDI signals coming from the live piano performance.
+Eno Piano is Brubaker's solo reworking of ambient music by Brian Eno.
+The project utilizes electro-magnetic "bows" producing long tones by making strings inside a piano vibrate for extended time periods.